yt3trees/SqlSchemaBridgeMCP/README.md

 ### 3. Metadata Configuration

-The server loads schema information from CSV files located in a dedicated folder within your user's home directory.
+The server loads schema information from CSV files located in profile directories.
+The server searches for these profiles in two locations:
+1. The path specified by the `SQLSCHEMABRIDGEMCP_PROFILES_PATH` environment variable (if set).
+2. The default folder named `.SqlSchemaBridgeMCP` inside your user's home directory (e.g., `C:\Users\<UserName>` on Windows or `~/` on macOS/Linux).

 **Directory Structure:**

-The server uses a folder named `.SqlSchemaBridgeMCP` inside your user's home directory (e.g., `C:\Users\<UserName>` on Windows or `~/` on macOS/Linux) to manage profiles.
-This folder is created automatically on the first run.
+You can place profile folders (like `ProjectA`, `Test`) inside either of the locations mentioned above.
+The server will aggregate profiles from all search paths.

+If a profile with the same name exists in multiple locations, the one in the path specified by the environment variable will take priority.

+The `.current_profile` file, which stores the currently active profile, is always managed within the default `~/.SqlSchemaBridgeMCP` directory.

-Inside the `.SqlSchemaBridgeMCP` directory, create a subdirectory for each profile you want to use.
+Inside the profile root directories, create a subdirectory for each profile you want to use.

 ```
 \.SqlSchemaBridgeMCP